aviborse/Bookmark/README.md

 # bookmarks

-I research a and bookmark a lot of stuff that I like.
+I research and bookmark a lot of stuff that I like.
 I thought it would be a good idea to share them as these are resources that I wish someone had pointed me to when I was starting out, or things that I found really cool and wanted to share with other people.

 ---

 ## Coding